Azure plugin

 Testing passed – a success message will be displayed and then the configuration will be saved.

-You can edit any plugin configurations at any time from Settings > Plugins.
+You can edit any data source configurations at any time from Settings > Data Sources.

-Using the Azure plugin
+Using the Azure data streams

-The magic of data streams is that they standardize data from all the different shapes and formats your tools use into a straightforward tabular format.
+Data streams standardize data from all the different shapes and formats your tools use into a straightforward tabular format.
 While creating a tile you can tweak data streams by grouping or aggregating specific columns.
 Depending on the kind of data, SquaredUp will automatically suggest how to visualize the result, for example as a table or line graph.

 + Monitor Metric - Queries Azure Metrics, see Monitor Metric